 Guide Dogs is committed to greater transparency about voluntary sector pay and supports the recommendations in the National Council of Voluntary Organisations’ (NCVO) Report of the Enquiry into Charity Senior Executive Pay.
 To reflect this, we are publishing information on our pay policy and the pay of our chief officers in this annual report and on our website.

 The current pay and terms and conditions for our Executive Officers were introduced in 2011 and are determined by our Remuneration Committee.
-This pay policy forms part of the contracts of employment of our Chief Executive and members of our Executive Board.
+This pay policy forms part of the contracts of employment of our Chief Executive and Executive Directors.

 The policy aims to: